FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ## Product Vision

-We want to make networking in the ever more common online conferences easier.
-Users select a conference they're attending and can see other attendees with similar interests to theirs.
-Once two profiles match, they can share contact information.
-With Meetix, connections are easier and more meaningful than ever.
+Meetix is an app for easy online conference networking.
+Conferences sign up and add a list of topics related to the event.
+Attendees then create a profile, adding contact information and topics they are interested in.
+The app allows attendees to see and like each other's profiles and get notified when they match, providing meaningful connections.

+Meetix is an app for easy online conference networking.
+The app allows attendees to see and like each other's profiles and get notified when they match, providing meaningful connections.

 ---

 ## Elevator Pitch

-Online conferences provide us the chance to hear from speakers anywhere in the world without getting yourself off the couch.
-However, networking is a victim here.
+Online conferences provide us the chance to hear from speakers anywhere in the world without getting off the couch.
+However, networking is often overlooked.

-In these circumstances, there aren't many opportunities to reach out to business leaders or potential employers.

-To make this easier for you,  Meetix  allows you to match with other conference users with similar interests, making networking one tap away.
-So let's connect through our app, add your interests and efficiently connect with people with identical interests and network online.
+Meetix sets out to solve this problem with an incredibly simple approach.

+**Conference organizers** can register their event in less than 30 seconds.
+Just add basic information and relevant topics and you're up and running.

+Same goes for **attendees** - no complex forms or weird links.
+Find your conference and create a profile with relevant contact info and interests.
+A few taps later, you're able to see, filter and like other profiles and get notified when you match with someone.

+Meetix focuses on meaningful connections, no bells and whistles.

 ---